ManikPandey/EDA_on_https-www.kaggle.com-datasets-tunguz-big-five-personality-test-Dataset/README.md

 _Rationale:_ People who are outgoing may also be more open to new experiences.

-Visualize the Relationship (Scatter Plot)

-Pearson correlation: 0.

-p-value: 0.

-There is a significant positive correlation between Extraversion and Openness.

-H1 is accepted

-H1: Extraversion (EXT_score) and Openness (OPN_score) are positively correlated.

 3. Group Differences

 Participants with high Agreeableness (AGR_score) tend to have lower test completion times compared to those with low Agreeableness.
 Rationale: Agreeable individuals may be more